jason0x43/hacs-hubitat/README.md

 - The app ID of the Maker API instance (the number after `/apps/api/` in the Maker API URLs)
 - The Maker API access token
 - Optional event server config (more details are below)
-    - Event server URL containing only a protocol and host.
+    - Event server URL.
 This is useful when Home Assistant runs in a VM or container and Hubitat cannot reach the automatically selected address.
 More details are below.
     - Event server port.
 The port is selected automatically when it is omitted.
 More details are below.
     - Relative paths to an SSL private key and certificate (for example, `ssl/localhost-key.pem` and `ssl/localhost.pem`).
 When both are provided, the event server serves HTTPS only.
 - Optional: the temperature unit (default is `F`)